What Muscles Do Kettlebell Swings Work?

 Kettlebell swings won't serve as a substitute for a good leg day circuit, but they absolutely help to tone your legs.

 Specifically, kettlebell swings are great for your calves, thighs, and glutes.
 If you're looking for a toned butt and the thighs to go with it, then kettlebell swings are ready to help you get there!
+If developing strong glutes is one of your long term fitness goals, you can integrate the GHD machine into your strength training as it is the perfect tool to build overall strength in the glutes and the posterior chain.

 We've already said it once, but we're going to say it again, be sure to stretch before you engage in kettlebell swings!
 The motion of squatting and then exploding upward is hard work on your hamstrings, and you need to make sure that the muscles connecting your lower back to your legs are loose and up for the challenge.